Analysis | What we’re talking about when we talk about civil war

 The first is that there is always space for consideration of political issues that are distinct from immediate concerns of electoral politics.
 That there are so many people well-versed in the subject believing it to be worth discussion, even if that’s only to dismiss it, suggests that we carve out some time to do so.

 The second reason is that elected officials are actively promoting these ideas.
-Before she was banned from Twitter, Rep. Marjorie Taylor Greene (R-Ga.) touted an idea she called “national divorce,” in which some states, somehow, seceded from the United States to form separate entities.
+Before she was banned from Twitter, Rep. Marjorie Taylor Greene (R-Ga.) touted an idea she called “national divorce,” in which some states somehow seceded from the United States to form separate entities.
 This is a more apt phrase than you might think, presuming an amicability that would almost certainly collapse into something far worse.
 In other words, it’s functionally indistinguishable from what happened in 1861, something Greene’s colleagues were quick to point out.

-It’s the third reason, though, that’s the most potent: the evidence that expanded political violence is already here.
+It’s the third reason, though, that’s the most potent: The evidence that expanded political violence is already here.
 We’ve had repeated warnings from federal law enforcement officials about violence from domestic extremists, something that President Biden has made a focus since his inauguration.
 We saw, one year ago this week, hundreds of people engage in violence targeting law enforcement with the desired aim of upending democracy.
 On Jan.
 6, many Americans were more immediately concerned about gas prices and the coronavirus than about the electoral college vote, but that obviously didn’t make the day’s violence insignificant.
 Preventing anything similar isn’t insignificant either.

 I don’t know how to balance this need with Zeitzoff’s warning about how paying acute attention to the danger might make the danger more likely.
 I don’t know what the specific policy proposal is here that might lessen the threat, beyond recognizing that some acts of violence are qualitatively different and aimed at a specific political end.
 But I do know that a good way to answer those questions is to discuss them — and to recognize when the virus is already within our borders.